szczyglis-dev/py-gpt/README.md

 - Provides an intuitive operation and interface.
 - Includes a notepad.
 - Includes simple painter / drawing tool.
-- Includes an node-based Agents Builder.
+- Includes the node-based Agent Builder (Legacy) for older agent modes.
 - Includes **Chat with Agents**, an advanced orchestrated multi-agent mode with a user-facing Orchestrator and dynamically managed worker agents.
 - Supports multiple languages.
 - Requires no previous knowledge of using AI models.